GabrielPaganMateo/holbertonschool-printf/README.md

 ## Printf function / Holberton School edition
 #### This repository contains the code and files for a program that emulates some of the capabilities of the C standard library input/output function "printf".
-Developed as a learning project meant to test critical thinking, pair programming, and overall knowledge of C language.
+Developed as a learning project meant to test critical thinking, pair programming, and our overall knowledge of C language.
 -------------------------------------------------------------------------------------------------------------
 ## Description: